 This is the argument that states that the outcome is directly proportional to the effort the individual put in.
-Failure is therefore the result of simply not having put in enough effort.
-This argument ignores other factors that may be at play.
-For example, sometimes who you know
+Failure is, therefore, the result of simply not having put in enough effort.
+This argument ignores all other relevant factors.

 Often involves the words, "If I can do it, so can you!"